-- 1. Achieve a grade of B or higher on the core course GTD 511 and the Other Required Courses, GTD 501, GTD 503, GTD 505, and GTD 506. - 2.
+- Achieve a grade of B or higher on the core course GTD 511 and the 9 credits of Required Concentration courses. - 2.
 Remain continuously enrolled in the degree program. - 3.
-Maintain a cumulative GPA of 3.0 or higher in all classes included in the Program of Study (Those students who have not yet filed a program of study must maintain a combined GPA of 3.0 or higher for all courses taken since entering the current degree program and all courses numbered 500 and above completed since the last degree.) - 4.
+Maintain a cumulative GPA of 3.0 or higher in all classes included in the Plan of Study (Those students who have not yet filed a program of study must maintain a combined GPA of 3.0 or higher for all courses taken since entering the current degree program and all courses numbered 500 and above completed since the last degree.) - 4.
 Maintain a Graduate GPA of 3.0 or higher in all classes on their transcript numbered 500 or above - 5.
 Maintain an overall cumulative GPA of 3.0 or higher - 6.
 Not have more than two incomplete grades within a 12-month period - 7.
 Make timely progress through coursework and the applied project - 8.
 Satisfy all requirements of the graduate program and successfully complete the culminating experience - 9.
 Meet the stated time limit for graduation from the degree program